jparrieta/bandits/README.md

 Currently, it includes the code for Denrell and March (2001) and Posen and Levinthal (2012).

-There are thre veriants of Denrell and March (2001) the original is based on the learning and selection algortihms they show in their paper.
+There are three variants of Denrell and March (2001) the original is based on the learning and selection algortihms they show in their paper.
 The basic version is a simpler version based on softmax.
 The last version denrell_march is one that employs more flexible agents and bandits.

 There are two versions of Posen and Levinthal (2012), the original is the one used in the paper.
-The posen_levinthal version is more flexible with multiple learning and bandit generation fucntions
+The posen_levinthal version is more flexible with multiple learning and bandit generation fucntions.

 The next code to be included is Puranam and Swamy (2016).